Chapter 6: The View Layer Contract

 - Angular uses

-- The template uses the
+fromLoomSignal - The template calls the signal as a function (

 Framework Comparison: Same ViewModel, Different Views